snowball-lv/wfc/README.md

+WIP.
-A WFC implementation in pygame for a school project.
-I'll fill the readme out properly when I'm not in a rush to finish this anymore.
+A WFC implementation in pygame for a university exhibit.
+I'll see if I can clean it up and make it more general purpose.

 ## Description

-It contains 2 important scripts: `gen_tiles.py` which generates a tile set from a supplied image and `wfc.py` which will render the generated tile set.
+It contains 2 scripts:

+- `gen_tiles.py` - generates a tile set from a supplied image
+- `wfc.py` - renders the generated tile set

+Make sure your source pattern is small and pixelated.

 ## Usage